matthiaslang/jackychess/readme.md

 - optimizations on all ends...
 - make evaluation better by considering more aspects
-- more tuning of evaluation parameter
+- more tuning of evaluation parameter and using better tuning data
 - pruning optimization
 - tt cache optimization